About Undergraduate Orientation

 New students learn healthy habits for physical, mental, and social well-being throughout Orientation.

 - We’ll help you think about how obstacles are a key part of both academic and co-curricular learning.

-- We’ll ask you to consider what might be stressful during your college experience and will outline all the resources available at Tufts for physical, mental, and social wellness, including Counseling and Mental Health, Health Promotion, CARE, Health Service, Student Affairs, and the Office of Equal Opportunity.
+- We’ll ask you to consider what might be stressful during your college experience and will outline all the resources available at Tufts for physical, mental, and social wellness, including Counseling and Mental Health, Health Promotion, CARE, Health Service, Student Life, and the Office of Equal Opportunity.